Fuck You (Lily Allen song): Background and content

 The song originally appeared on Allen's Myspace page in 2008 alongside the songs "I Could Say" and "I Don't Know" (later released as "The Fear") under the title "Guess Who Batman".
 The song samples the piano of the theme to the Australian television show Neighbours.
 The song was written by Allen and Greg Kurstin.
 Allen wrote: "We are the youth, we can make coolness for our future, it's up to us.
 Go green and hate hate."

-Despite its reference to Batman, according to NME and Rolling Stone magazines the song is a protest against George W. Bush.
+Despite its reference to Batman, according to NME and Rolling Stone magazines, the song is a protest against George W. Bush.
 At a concert on 2 April 2009 at the Wiltern Theatre in Los Angeles, Allen stated that the song was about Bush.
 At a concert in São Paulo, Brazil, Allen stated, "It was originally written about this fucking arsehole who used to be the President of the United States of America.
 His name is George W. Bush."

 The Urban Review states that it was originally inspired by the far-right British National Party, adding Allen now "feels the track is relevant everywhere now so has removed a particular target."
 At the 2009 Glastonbury Festival prior to performing the song, Allen made reference to the elections to the European parliament that had commenced three weeks earlier in which the British National Party gained their first ever representative seats, citing this as a reason to sing the song.

 At the 2022 Glastonbury Festival, Olivia Rodrigo delivered a speech criticizing the United States Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization to overturn Roe v.
 Wade and allow states to ban abortion.
-She and Lily Allen then dedicated a performance of "Fuck You" to the five justices who voted in the majority.
+She and Lily Allen, who has had four or five abortions, then dedicated a performance of "Fuck You" to the five justices who voted in the majority.